cdeotte/MNIST-CNN-99.5/README.md

 To make predictions for Kaggle, click the `+` sign next to the `Load` button and set `trainSet = 0` and select `dataFile = test.csv`.
 Then click `Load`.
 Next click `Predict` which writes `Submit.csv` to your hard drive.
 Upload that file to Kaggle and celebrate!

 ![results](http://playagricola.com/Kaggle/MNIST-result-DA4a.png)

+To obtain 99.75%, you must train 15 CNNs using architecture 784-C3:32-C3:32-P2-C3:64-C3:64-P2-128-10 with data augmentation 0.1 for 30 epochs and ensemble them.
+(Each CNN achieves 99.65% by itself.)
+This takes a long time without GPUs, therefore it is preferable to execute the TensorFlow code posted [here](https://github.com/cdeotte/MNIST-CNN-99.75) or [here](https://www.kaggle.com/cdeotte/25-million-images-0-99757-mnist).